 Solanum pyracanthos is nicknamed the porcupine tomato because it looks like the lovechild of a cactus and tomato.
-Originally from Madagascar, this plant grows up to 5 feet tall and produces stunning lavender flowers.
+Originally from Madagascar, this plant grows as tall as 5 feet and produces stunning lavender flowers.

 No amount of flowers can mask this bad boy’s fluorescent spikes, however.
 Thieves better watch out.